Reducing the instability of an optical lattice clock using multiple atomic ensembles: Discussion and outlook

-It is also natural to consider scaling up to many more atomic ensembles, which would require an alternative approach to achieving independent control that does not require a unique clock transition for each pair of ensembles.
-This could be achieved in optical lattice clocks through the introduction of larger magnetic field gradients to spectroscopically resolve each ensemble on the same clock transition~\cite{boyd_nuclear_2007}, targeted light shifting beams to bring individual ensembles in and out of resonance with the global clock beam~\cite{xia_addressing_2015,trent_addressing_2022}, or the introduction of an additional clock transition, such as the ${}^1S_0\rightarrow{}^3P_2$ transition in ${}^{87}$Sr~\cite{trautmann_3p2_2023}.
+It is also natural to consider scaling up to many more atomic ensembles, which would eventually require an alternative approach to achieving independent control that does not require a unique clock transition for each pair of ensembles.
+This could be achieved in optical lattice clocks through the introduction of larger magnetic field gradients to spectroscopically resolve each ensemble on the same clock transition~\cite{boyd_nuclear_2007}, or targeted light shifting beams to bring individual ensembles in and out of resonance with the global clock beam~\cite{xia_addressing_2015,trent_addressing_2022}.
 The resulting scaling of clock instability with the number of ensembles $M$ will depend on the noise spectrum of the LO, the number of atoms available, and the clock duty cycle, but both the coherent interrogation time and clock instability can be expected to continue to improve with the addition of more ensembles as long as the coherent interrogation time is limited by the LO.

 While we leave the determination of the optimal algorithm and number of ensembles for a given optical atomic clock for future work, a naive extension of the 6 ensemble algorithm discussed in the previous paragraph can be expected to provide a scaling of the instability with $1/\sqrt{M}$ for large $M$, so long as the clock remains Dick noise limited.
-If combined with non-destructive mid-circuit measurement~\cite{mid_circuit_1,mid_circuit_2}, the use of multiple independently controlled atom ensembles could ultimately offer exponential reductions in clock instability with atom and ensemble number using the scheme put forward by Rosenband and Leibrandt~\cite{rosenband_ensemble_2013}.
-Finally, we note that similar multi-ensemble phase estimation algorithms using maximally entangled atomic Greenberger-Horne-Zeilinger (GHZ) states have also been proposed as a way to achieve Heisenberg-limited clock performance~\cite{Kessler_phase_2014}.
+If combined with non-destructive mid-circuit measurement~\cite{mid_circuit_1,mid_circuit_2,mid_circuit_3,mid_circuit_4,mid_circuit_5}, the use of multiple independently controlled atom ensembles could ultimately offer exponential reductions in clock instability with atom and ensemble number using the scheme put forward by Rosenband and Leibrandt~\cite{rosenband_ensemble_2013}.
+Furthermore, we note that similar multi-ensemble phase estimation algorithms have been proposed to achieve Heisenber-limited clock performance using maximally entangled atomic Greenberger-Horne-Zeilinger (GHZ) states~\cite{Kessler_phase_2014}, hybrid coherent and squeezed states~\cite{Pezze_phase_2020}, and Gaussian spin-squeezed states~\cite{,Pezze_phase_2021}.